FAQs – have a question? We may have the answer

 Did you know?

-You can use fresh or dried lavender flower buds but ensure you use the right sort!
+You can use fresh or dried lavender flower buds in cooking, but ensure you use the right sort!
 Squeeze a few of the flower buds between your fingertips and it must be a sweet lavender scent.

 If it smells like mothballs or camphor, do not use it.
 It will leave a bitter taste and spoil your cooking.